wikiwedia/StudioPresence/README.md

 # StudioPresence
-This is a modified version of StudioPresence to just be better and more developer friendly
+This is a modified version of StudioPresence to just be better and more developer friendly.

+I plan on adding systray support, express for http, and a basic config for customization of the RPC

 # Compiling
 You need pnpm